SpaceX set for its first cargo run to space station

-Cape Canaveral, Florida (Reuters) - Space Exploration Technologies, the first private company to fly to the International Space Station, is poised to launch its initial cargo mission to the orbital outpost as part of a $1.6 billion contract with NASA to deliver supplies.
+Cape Canaveral, Fla., Oct 5 (Reuters) - Space Exploration Technologies, the first private company to fly to the International Space Station, is poised to launch its initial cargo mission to the orbital outpost as part of a $1.6 billion contract with NASA to deliver supplies.

 Liftoff of the company’s Falcon 9 rocket and Dragon capsule is scheduled for 8:35 p.m.
 EDT on Sunday (0035 GMT Monday) from Cape Canaveral Air Force Station in Florida.